 If we find ourselves doing any of the above that is not a sign of evil; it is rather an indication of lingering immaturity.
 These change as we age and focus on expanding our natural selves rather than remaining bound by our birth-nature.

-In summary, the Nikelodeon community has asserted that maturity is about slowing down, becoming staid, and possibly a bit stale.
+In summary, the Nickelodeon community has asserted that maturity is about slowing down, becoming staid, and possibly a bit stale.
 In the Torah view it is about expanding the range of options, of moving from predictable (based on my native nature) to appropriate (responding to the present moment).
-Now, all we need is to become the community can be poled and will give the Torah’s answers to the question of what constitutes maturity.
+Now, all we need is to grow up and become the community that can be poled and will give the Torah’s answers to the question of what constitutes maturity.